mzorki/corpora/README.md

 Changes made:
 - all files combined into one
 - QTS_JSON_CTEXT_clean_punc_no_comm.json
-  - Rare characters that were displayed in the original files with alphanumeric codes are replaced with characters
+  - Rare characters that were displayed in the original files with alphanumeric codes are replaced with characters (based on sou-yun.cn and 全唐詩分析系統 entries)
   - Punctuation is unified
   - All commentaries removed for analysis
   - There were many cases where "□" appears in a poem.
 When it was a result of a mistake, a character was inserted.
 However, there are still 280 cases where these indicate loss in text, often indicating whole blank lines.
 These were kept